 TABC license renewals and ownership/name changes?

-Alcoholic license renewals and ownership/name changes must be submitted to the City Planning Department with the appropriate City form (found on this website and the Planning Department office) along with 1/2 TABC fee (exceptions exist for RM/MB permits), and a copy of a current TABC license.
+Alcoholic license renewals and ownership/name changes must be submitted to the City Planning Department with the appropriate City form (found on this website and the Planning Department office) along with 1/2 TABC fee (unless exempt by Sec.
+11.38(d)), and a copy of a current TABC license.